 She made her debut with orchestra at the age of fourteen performing Edvard Grieg’s piano concerto.
 This was followed by concerts with the Nürnberg Symphony and the Landeskapelle Eisenach and she was invited by Helsingborg Symphony Orchestra.
 After her fulminant debut with Symphony Nova Scotia in 2016 she soon was re-invited to go on tour in Canada playing Beethoven’s third piano concerto under Bernhard Gueller alongside Symphony Nova Scotia and Symphony New Brunswick and gave a series of solo and chamber music performances there the same year as well as giving interviews on the local radio and on national TV.

 Chamber music partners include the cellist Tanja Tetzlaff, the violinist Elisabeth Kufferath and musicians of the Berlin Philharmonic such as Alexander Bader, Stanley Dodds, Stephan Koncz, Richard Duven, Anna Mehlin, Hande Küden, and David Riniker.
-She is currently invited to perform at the prestigious Easter Festival with the Berlin Philharmonic in Baden-Baden to perform chamber music with Alexander Bader and Richard Duven as well as the Beethoven Marathon at the Kammermusiksaal der Philharmonie Berlin.
+In April 2020 she was invited to perform at the prestigious Easter Festival with the Berlin Philharmonic in Baden-Baden to perform chamber music with Alexander Bader and Richard Duven as well as the Beethoven Marathon at the Kammermusiksaal der Philharmonie Berlin.
+In November 2020 she appeared on Daniel Hopes highly acclaimed tv production Hope@Home to perform alongside the violinist and talk about her love for Schubert and Chopin as well as the importance of a profound understanding of the music.

 Leonie’s Debut album with works by Schubert and Liszt, sponsored by the former cellist of the Berliner Philharmoniker and founder of the twelve Cellists, Rudolf Weinsheimer, was first exclusively released on the platform IDAGIO.
 The CD is now being published by the Berlin based label EuroArts Music International as a bonus CD in a luxury DVD Box including an extensive booklettext written by the multi-talented artist.
 In 2019 she was approached by EuroArts to write a text on 25 piano concertos which resulted in an essay on the Art of Interpretation as well as 25 individual texts.
 On her website she is presenting some of her writings which are of political, satirical or journal like format.